danvalero/AzureOSSDBLabs/Azure Database for MySQL Single Server/09 Setup alerts on metrics for Azure Database for MySQL server Single Server/readme.md

    Configure the notification using:

-   - Action Name: SendEmail
+   - Name: SendEmail
-   - Action Type: Email/SMS/Push/Voice
+   - Notification Type: Email/SMS/Push/Voice

    >For this Lab you will use Action Type: Email/SMS/Voice, for production environments we recommend using Azure RBAC to notify via Azure Roles.